MariyanaLevova/SystemInfo/README.rst

 Description
 ===========

-All ou have to do is: in the command line:
+All you have to do is: in the command line:

 sysinfo